 These tasks are taken care of by the automated bots that are able to copy certain human actions.
 They are even able to perform them without any special human supervision or intervention.
 These help mainly in 2 ways: first, it helps reduce the burden of the human workers, and second, it has the added benefit of reducing human errors drastically.

 The RPA life cycle has four stages.
 The first stage involves analysis, understanding the

 Business and preparing it for RPA development.
 It is called the Analysis stage.

 The next stage after the analysis involves building the Bot to automate the business process to meet all the business expectations.
 After developing the Bot, you would need to check for errors and loopholes; this is the testing stage.
-The last stage involves the installation and maintenance of bot.
+The last stage involves the installation and maintenance of the bot.

 The process of building a Bot can be broken down into four necessary steps.
-Firstly, the task to be automated should be recorded, after which you deploy the Bot, the next thing after deploying the bot is error check; the Bot should be tested to see if it is running correctly.
+Firstly, the task to be automated should be recorded, after which you deploy the Bot, the next thing after deploying the bot is an error check; the Bot should be tested to see if it is running correctly.
 If the Bot works perfectly, then you upload.

 Here are some features of the RPA:

 User-friendly: They are non-complicated software that makes usage fun; with just little guidelines, you will be able to use the RPA.
 Its functions are quite easy to understand and use.

 Robotic Process Automation Software is usually straightforward to use and understand.

 Non- Disruptive: Transformation in RPA is simple and straightforward.